xgabora/Club-Football-Match-Data-2000-2025/README.md

 2️⃣ **READABILITY** - The whole dataset is tabular, and all of the data are clear to navigate and explain.
 Both tables in the dataset correspond to each other via remapped club names, and all of the formats within the table (such as odds) are uniform.

-3️⃣ **RECENCY** - This is the most up-to-date open football dataset, containing data from matches as recent as March 2025.
+3️⃣ **RECENCY** - This is the most up-to-date open football dataset, containing data from matches as recent as July 2025.
 The plan is to update this dataset monthly or bi-monthly via a custom-made Python pipeline.

 ---